-What’s happening in our community?
-We need your opinions.
-Just show up, discuss topics of interest to youth in the community and/or participate in the training.
+Teens: we need your opinions.
+Show up, discuss topics of interest to youth in the community and/or participate in the training.
 Great for anyone who wants to gain leadership skills, public speaking, and cares about community improvement.
 Youth Network meets on the first Wednesday of every month during the school year (September-May) in the Studio on 4th (next to Teen Central) at Central Library.
 For ages 12-18.

 Linda Vista Teen Book Club